30 LGBTQ+ Women Who Changed Sports, Culture, Politics, History

-The Advocate's #LGBTQWomenMakeHistory project honored LGBTQ+ women who have made history through their achievements, their representation of the community, and their determination to make their voices heard.
-In the categories of Sports, Politics, Arts & Entertainment, and Activism, we celebrated a diverse range of women who have paved the way for future generations.
+The Advocate's 2020 #LGBTQWomenMakeHistory project recognized LGBTQ+ women who have made history -- whether by being the first to break through a glass ceiling, or through achievements that forever changed the path of their causes and communities.
+In the categories of Sports, Politics, Arts & Entertainment, and Activism, we looked back on a diverse range of women who have opened doors for future generations.

 Japanese figure skater Fumie Suguri is the first out female figure skater to have competed in world-class competition.
 Among her many accomplishments on the ice, Suguri is a three-time World medalist, a three-time Four Continents champion, a two-time Olympic athlete, and Japan's first ISU Grand Prix Final champion.
 In November 2014, after she retired from competitive skating, she came out as bisexual.
 In a sport where women are pressured to live up to strict standards of femininity, Suguri paved the way for more women to be true to who they are.